EvokeMadness/creative-space/research/sheetmetal-design-overview.md

 Creo Parametric Help Center → Sheetmetal → Sheetmetal Design Overview

-Tutorials on sheetmetal using PTC Creo.
-Examples on bend tables are software agnostic.
+Tutorials on sheetmetal bending using PTC Creo.
+Examples on this page such as bend tables can be used in generic calculations.

 ## Link: